 This first table is a color version where the colors correspond to the different element groups.
 Only the cell borders have color, so it’s easy to read the facts and figures.
 Also, it’s easier on your printer’s toner cartridge than filling up the page with ink.

 For easier printing, a PDF is available.
 The table perfectly fits on a single 8½ x 11″ sheet of paper.

 Black and White Periodic Table for Kids

-This table is better for those without access to color printers or wishes to leave coloring to the student.
+This table is better for those without access to color printers or wishing to leave coloring to the student.
 Coloring is a good way to reinforce understanding of element groups and periods and learn about metals versus nonmetals.

 As with the color version, a PDF is available for downloading and printing.